1 Legal and enforcement framework

 13.1 What consumer protection measures are applicable in your jurisdiction and what specific implications do these have in the franchising context?

-- maintaining the quality of the goods/services; and
+- the obligations of producers and sellers;

 13.2 Are franchisees covered under any of these consumer protection measures?